xrdocs-staging/design/_blogs/2025-01-01-agile-services-networking-metro-1_0-hld-convert.md

   - **Operational simplicity** with less protocols to operate and manage

-  - **Enhanced and optimized operations** using telemetry/analytics in conjunction with automation tools
+  - **Enhanced and optimized operations** using telemetry/analytics in conjunction with advanced model-driven automation tools

 **The ASN Metro design is targeted at Network Service providers who:**

-  - Want to evolve their existing Unified MPLS Network

-  - Are looking for an SDN ready solution
+  - Want to deploy a simpler and easier to operate network that does not sacrifice functionality

   - Need a simple, scalable design that can support future growth